 • Highlight the adverse impact Covid-19 has had on ethnic minority communities and staff in the UK with the BBC and SkyNews and as a member of FEMHO, the Federation of Ethnic Minority Healthcare Organisations.

-• Collaborate with partners including Health Education England, NHS England, Digital Health, NHS Digital, the Health Foundation, Hunter Healthcare and many others.
+• Collaborate with partners including NHS England, Digital Health, NHS Providers, the NHS Confederation and many others.

 - The TechWomen 100 Network of the Year Award in 2020